c9845/licensekeys/_documentation/https_configuration/using-https-certificates.md

 # Intro:
-This document details how to get an HTTPS certificate and set up automatic renewal.
+This document details how to use `certbot` to manage an HTTPS certificate and set up automatic renewal.

 # Assumptions:
 - You are using Cloudflare as your public DNS provider and have the ability to generate an API Token.
+- You are using and knowledgeable in NGINX, `systemd`, LetsEncrypt, and `certbot`.
 - You are using `systemd` as the system manager.
-- You are using and knowledgeable in Ubuntu, NGINX, LetsEncrypt, and `certbot`.
+- You are using NGINX as your proxy and HTTPS terminator.
 - You have `snap` (snapd) installed.